AlphaPixel/OpenSceneGraph.py/README.md

 style, binding methodology, warnings-as-errors, static analysis, valgrind/ASAN support, etc) so that ANYONE can jump in and contribute.

-**NOTE** During development, we need to continually ask the question "how can existing/establish projects--that already use OSG--leverage OUR headers to simplify creating their OWN bindings?"
+**NOTE**: During development, we need to continually ask the question "how can existing/established projects--that already use OSG--leverage OUR headers to simplify creating their OWN bindings?"
 This will mean that we need to keep things modular, support `pybind11::import_`, and export ALL of the utility functions and *"trampoline"* wrappers necessary for any external project to